-- Arterial, minimum right-of-way, 64 feet; minimum curb-to-curb, 40 feet. - Collector, minimum right-of-way, 60 feet; minimum curb-to-curb, 36 feet. - Local street, minimum right-of-way, 44 feet; minimum curb-to-curb, 32 feet. - Pedestrian ways, minimum right-of-way 10 to 20 feet maximum. - Sidewalks, minimum right-of-way, 5 feet. - One street tree for every parcel or for every 40 feet of street frontage
+- Arterial, minimum right-of-way, 64 feet; minimum curb-to-curb, 40 feet. - Collector, minimum right-of-way, 60 feet; minimum curb-to-curb, 36 feet. - Local street, minimum right-of-way, 44 feet; minimum curb-to-curb, 32 feet. - Pedestrian ways, minimum right-of-way 10 to 20 feet maximum. - Sidewalks, minimum right-of-way, 5 feet. - One street tree for every parcel or for every 40 feet of street frontage lots on hillsides.

-Double frontage lots less than 200 feet deep are not allowed unless needed to preserve open space and provide separation between residential development and traffic.
-A minimum 25-foot-wide access corridor, with at least 16-feet clearance for one residential unit and 19-feet clearance for two or more units, are required for flag lots on hillsides.
 Alleyway widths are set at 20 to 25 feet.
 Cul-de-sacs are discouraged, but when acceptable by City Council, are required to be 400-feet long from the intersection with a turn-around radius of 46 feet and 40 feet for roadway radius.
 Subdivisions with streets longer than 500 feet need multiple access points for ingress/ egress of emergency vehicles.

+Double frontage lots less than 200 feet deep are not allowed unless needed to preserve open space and provide separation between residential development and traffic.
+A minimum 25-foot-wide access corridor, with at least 16-feet clearance for one residential unit and 19-feet clearance for two or more units, are required for flag

-35 Sebastopol Municipal Code 16.40, 16.44
+&lt;sup>38 Sebastopol Municipal Code 16.40, 16.44